Small business got no govt support -why not Minister Mboweni?

 Tuesday’s unemployment figures reflect an 11-year high of 29.1%, with joblessness amongst the youth well over 50%.
 If job creation is a strategic imperative for South Africa and the SME sector is responsible for 60% of jobs, then surely we should be spending more to stimulate this part of the economy?

-“Whilst we welcome many of the measures that Minister Mboweni announced today he seems to once again have ignored the productive part of the economy being the SME business owners who together account for over 50% of employment and over 50% of GDP in SA,” says Karl Westvig, CEO of Retail Capital, a leading SME funder that’s provided over R3 billion to over 22 000 SMEs.
+“Whilst we welcome many of the measures that Minister Mboweni announced today he seems to once again have ignored the productive part of the economy being the SME business owners who together account for over 50% of employment and over 50% of GDP in SA,” says Karl Westvig, CEO of Retail Capital, a leading small business funder that’s provided over R3 billion to over 22 000 SMEs.
 “We believe more should be done & more funding should be directed towards them to support the economy and job creation.”

 The staggering figures released yesterday estimate the number of insolvencies have increased by 43,3% in the three months ended August 2019 compared to the same period last year.